Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

-## Step2 Update gene reference and annotation file path in the pre processing script
+## Action 2 Update gene reference and annotation file path in the pre processing script

 - **Update the `REFERENCE` and `annotation` paths**: Point these to your reference genome and annotation files, respectively.